 All of these positive impacts have a viral effect.
 Once these organizations and individuals know what resources and support the library has to offer, they will refer others.
 It’s a powerful way to demonstrate the library’s value to the power brokers in the community.
 The goal is to become so indispensable to these leaders and to community life that they can’t imagine doing without the library.
 As LaRue says, “they expect us to show up now; we have assumed a leadership role in the community.”

-The webinar recording (1.5 hours) is just packed with inspiration that will propel you outside of your library and into the future of community reference.
+The webinar has been retired, but was the inspiration for Leaving Fort Ref - Reaching Out with Reference, a free WebJunction self-paced course based on this webinar.
+It is packed with inspiration that will propel you outside of your library and into the future of community reference.
 Boldly go watch it!